Join 182 other subscribers

 Facts and fiction about food and cooking, by Peter Aitken

 When steaming clams or mussels, discard any that do not open

 August 25, 2013Posted by on

-As an aside, fresh clams should always be stored in the fridge in a ventilated container, never a sealed plastic bag.
+As an aside, fresh clams/mussels should always be stored in the fridge in a ventilated container, never a sealed plastic bag.
 They are alive and use some oxygen – not much, but a sealed bag will suffocate them and then you will have a bunch of bad clams!